VellLis09/Visual-Insights-into-Historical-Stock-and-Revenue-Trends/README.md

 # Extracting Tesla Stock Data Using yfinance
 Reset the index, save, and display the first five rows of the tesla_data dataframe using the head function.

-* import yfinance as yf
+'import yfinance as yf
-* import pandas as pd
+import pandas as pd
-* import requests
+import requests
-* from bs4 import BeautifulSoup
+from bs4 import BeautifulSoup
-* import plotly.graph_objs as go
+import plotly.graph_objs as go'

 tesla = yf.Ticker("TSLA")
 tesla_history = tesla.history(period="max")